Top 4 Account Security Alerts You'll Want to Turn On

 Btw... starting off with strong passwords can prevent your accounts from getting breached.

-What's your favorite security alert?
+So, what's your favorite security alert?
 If you aren't enrolled in online banking yet, do it now!
-This will unlock all of your alerting capabilities and help keep you in-the-know for the important stuff like your credit score
+This will unlock all of your alerting capabilities and help keep you in-the-know for the important stuff like your credit score.

 More Resources on Keeping Your Money Safe 👇